ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 Refer to the architecture diagram [here](https://istio.io/docs/ops/deployment/architecture/)

 **Prerequisites:**
-1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this project.
+1. Readers are required to complete Sections A thru I in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this project.

 Readers are advised to go thru the following on-line resources before proceeding with the hands-on sections.
 - [Istio Service Mesh](https://istio.io/docs/concepts/what-is-istio/)